RAVEN: Realtime Accessibility in Virtual ENvironments for Blind and Low-Vision People: User Study Method

 \subsubsection{Procedure}

-Studies lasted approximately 1.5 hours and were conducted either in-lab (\textit{N=}6) or at participants’ homes (\textit{N=}2).
-Participants used a researcher’s device running Unity, a full-sized keyboard, and stereo headphones.
+Studies lasted approximately 1.5 hours and were conducted either in-lab (\emph{N=}6) or at participants’ homes (\emph{N=}2).
 Each session followed the three scene explorations (\cref{ssec:scene-description}), then a survey (usefulness of categories, confidence, intuitiveness, and SUS~\cite{brooke_sus_1996}), and finally a semi-structured interview (usability, new category ideas, prompt strategies, accessibility needs, AI trust).
 Sessions were audio- and video-recorded.
 Participants received a \$50 gift card and travel reimbursement.
 The study was IRB-approved.